chrultrabook/docs/docs/installing-macos.md

   * 4 gigabytes or more for a online installer;
   * 32 gigbytes or more for offline installer
 * The ability to use a command prompt
-  * We won’t help you if you don't know how to cd to a directory.
+  * We won't help you if you don't know how to cd to a directory.

 -------